 When the advanced integration is enabled, PSA companies can be mapped to one or multiple Datto RMM sites.
 The mapping can take place in Datto RMM or PSA.

-For further information, refer to this topic in the PSA Online Help: Navigate from the PSA Company to the AEM Site.
+For further information, refer to this topic in the PSA Online Help: Navigate from the PSA company to the RMM site.

 Workflow rules in Autotask PSA automatically perform certain updates and actions when specific events happen and conditions are met.
 You have a number of Datto-RMM-specific attributes available for use in PSA workflow rules.

-To learn how to add and edit workflow rules, refer to the workflow rules topics in the PSA Online Help: Workflow Rules.
+To learn how to add and edit workflow rules, refer to the workflow rules topics in the PSA Online Help: Manage workflow rules.